johnstel/AzureNetworkLab/readme.md

 **3)** Name the virtual machine 'vdc-csr-1' and use the username and password *labuser / M1crosoft123*.
 Make sure the SKU '16.6' and 'VDC-NVA' resource group is selected the ensure 'East US' is the location.

 **4)** In the next step, select 'storage account' and create a storage account with a unique name by adding your phone number (you will receive an error if the name is not unique).
 Leave the storage as 'locally redundant'.
-You must also remove any character that are not letters or numbers.
+You must also remove any characters that are not letters or numbers.

 ![CSR1000 Disk Config Image](https://github.com/johnstel/AzureNetworkLab/blob/master/images/CSR1000DiskConfig.jpg "CSR1000 Disk Config")